Sexual Harassment Policy (includes Sexual Violence/Assault)

 Because of its strong desire to prevent and remedy sexual harassment, the University encourages all good faith complaints of sexual harassment (including sexual violence/assault).
 However, the University also has a duty to balance the rights of all parties.
 Accordingly, if the University’s investigation reveals that a complaint of sexual harassment was knowingly false, the complaint will be dismissed and the person who filed the knowingly false complaint may be subject to discipline.

 The University seeks to handle all complaints of sexual harassment with discretion.
-This means the University will make all reasonable and appropriate efforts to preserve a complainant’s privacy and to protect the confidentiality of information when investigating and resolving a complaint.
-However, because of laws relating to reporting and other state and federal laws, the University cannot guarantee confidentiality to those who make a complaint of sexual harassment.
+This means the Title IX Coordinator or Deputy Title IX Coordinator will make all reasonable and appropriate efforts to preserve parties’ privacy and to protect the confidentiality of information when investigating and resolving a complaint.
+However, because of laws relating to reporting and other state and federal laws, the Title IX Coordinator or Deputy Title IX Coordinator cannot guarantee confidentiality to those who make a complaint of sexual harassment.

 NOTE: All University personnel, regardless of the wishes of a complainant, are required to report sexual abuse of children.
 A “child” for purposes of mandatory reporting is a person under the age of 18.
 All reports of sexual abuse of children will be reported and referred to local and state authorities for investigation.